Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/13Multithreading.md

 }
 ```

 It is not a thread.
 It is a class implementing Runnable.
 Now we have to invoke a thread to call the run method.

-Create an instance of the class that implements Runnable.
-Pass the runnable object to the thread contructor.
-Start the thread.
+Create an instance of the class that implements Runnable -> Pass the runnable object to the thread constructor -> Start the thread.

 ```java
 public class Main{